chizutest/docfx1/docfx_project/articles/north_america/united_states.md

 # United States

-The United States of America was born in 1776.
+The United States of America was founded in 1776.
 It has the largest economy in the world.

 ## San Francisco